Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 Labor costs

-Before committing to any window cleaning price, first evaluate the job to know how long it’ll take and how much you’ll have to pay yourself and your team.
-Here are key things to watch out for to properly estimate the labor costs:
+Before committing to any window cleaning price, evaluate the job to determine how long it’ll take and how much you’ll have to pay yourself and your team.

 - Number of windows: The more windows there are, the longer it’ll take to complete the work.